StefanSilver/Dataloop-Documentation/Documentation/dataloop_code_docs/dtlpy_projects.md

 -------------------------------------------
 ## <a name="open_in_web"></a> dl.projects.open_in_web()
-The `dl.projects.open_in_web()` method lets you open the Project you are currently working on (or a Project that you can select by ID) in the WebUI version of Dataloop.
+The `dl.projects.open_in_web()` method allows you to open the Project you are currently working on (or a Project that you can select by ID) in the WebUI version of Dataloop.

 You can see the full details of this methods, and use examples below.